 Successful hybrid events will depend on reimagining the event planning process.
 Venue design will no longer lead the experience design conversation it will be partnered with virtual planning.
 Event organizers will need to adopt a design thinking mentality to build audience first experiences.

 Want to learn more about our vision for the future of events?
-Check us out at Bizzabo’s (Almost) Hybrid Event.
-Register here.
+Check out Mark’s comments on a panel at Bizzabo’s (Almost) Hybrid Virtual Event.
+Watch On-Demand here.